 The oldest known recipe in the world is for beer.

 New Jersey alcohol laws are consistent.
 They permit adults 18 or older to sell alcohol in off-premises stores.
 And they may be bartenders.
-They also may serve it in venue for on-site consumption..
+They also may serve it in venue for on-site drinking.

 In addition, adults 18-20 may own a liquor license.
 That is, their business may then sell alcoholic beverages.
-Thus, they may own a store or restaurant that sells alcohol, but not be able to even taste it!
+Thus, they may own a store or restaurant that sells alcohol.
+However, they may not legally taste what they sell!

 Do you know New Jersey Alcohol Laws?

-Alcohol laws of the state of New Mexico permit people aged 21 or older to sell alcohol for off-site drinking.
+Alcohol laws of the state of New Mexico require people age 21 or older to sell alcohol for off-site drinking.

 Find out more about New Mexico Alcohol Laws.